What is unique about scuba diving there?

-In the Santa Cruz Highlands you can see Galapagos turtles and plenty of bird life.
-At San Cristobal you can see sea lions and marine iguanas.
+In the Santa Cruz Highlands where you can see Galapagos turtles and plenty of bird life.
+At San Cristobal Island you can see sea lions and marine iguanas.
 If you want to see more of the islands flora and fauna it is a good idea to book additional land tours.

-We advise against doing daytrip tours from Puerto Ayora and San Cristobal because in our experience these can be hugely over-priced and disappointing events.
+We advise against taking daytrip tours from Puerto Ayora and San Cristobal because in our experience these can be hugely over-priced and disappointing events.
 We believe that if you are prepared to travel all the way to the Galapagos Islands, then the least you deserve is high quality service with knowledgeable guides and restricted numbers of participants.
-For this reason we recommend a non-diving wildlife and nature land tour liveaboard as an essential part of any comprehensive Galapagos experience.
+For this reason we recommend a non-diving wildlife and nature land tour liveaboard as an essential part of any comprehensive Galapagos vacation.

 Spanish is Ecuador's official language.
 English, however, is spoken in all but the more remote and tourist free areas.